Esther7171/Wonderland/README.md

 rabbit@wonderland:/home/rabbit$
 ```

-### ohh i can do it in rabit, let transfer it to my system using netcat
+### ohh i can't do it in rabit, let transfer it to my system using netcat
 #### Open listener and direct content to a txt file
 ```bash
 ┌──(death㉿esther)-[~/Lab-CTF/wonder]